Amir-61/appointmentSystem/README.md

-# My Application
+# Appointment System

-The project is a sample project created using LoopBack framework using online tutorials and sample codes.
+This is a simple project using Loopback framework.